Fazendaaa/ytlofi/README.md

 ## About
 This is a history of one guy who sleep deprived tried to making some awesome game changer application that will revolutionize how the music indutry works!..

-obs: just joking around with you, guys.
-I wanted to create a CLI app and also a npm package, this came as one idea in _"what do do it."_
+obs: just joking around with you.
+I wanted to create a CLI app that is also a npm package, this came as one idea in _"what to do it."_
 ## Prerequisites
 Since I've made all of it in a Linux enviroment I just know how to do it in it.
 Mac and Windows users must seek help for each particularity of attempting to do on those enviroments.

-Install [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/) into your machine, since Linux has many package manager, each one with it's particularity settup you must seek how to do you it.
+Install [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/) into your machine, since Linux has many package managers, each one with it's particularity settup you must seek how to do it.

 ### Disclaimer
-Try to install Node through [nvm](https://github.com/creationix/nvm), I had myself a problem when installing **ytlofi** through npm with my previous settup.
+Try to install Node through [nvm](https://github.com/creationix/nvm), I had myself a problem when installing **ytlofi** through ```npm install -g ytlofi``` with my previous settup were Node was installed through ```pacman/yaourt``` -- I don't remeber quit as well wich one was it.

-That is a know "issue" because in some packages, the ones that compile some codes in C/C++ or other languages, doesn't work quite as well in ```sudo``` mode.
+That is a know "issue" because in some packages, the ones that compile code in C/C++ or other languages, doesn't work quite as well in ```sudo``` mode.
 ## Installing
 Most of Linux:
 ```bash